How to Find a Job After Being a Stay-at-Home Mom

 Ready to Return to the Workforce?
 Here's How to Make the Transition

 Are you a stay-at-home mom (or dad) going back to work?
-As busy, important, and rewarding as it may have been, to employers, this time away from the workplace can easily be dismissed as a gap in your resume.
+Your days spent home with your child are likely busy, important, and rewarding.
+To employers, though, this time away from the workplace looks like a gap in your resume.

 Job Search Tips for Getting Back Into the Workplace

-So how can SAHMs show off their talents, get back in a networking groove, and be top of the list for interviews?
+So how can SAHMs show off their talents, get back into a networking groove, and get invited to interviews?
 Read on for tips to help you get back in the job search game.

 Review the Basics

-Has it been a while since you last sent out resumes and cover letters, and had a job interview?
-While you're likely not an entry-level employee and have gone through the job search process before, it still makes sense to spend time reviewing job application basics.
+Has it been a while since you last sent out resumes and cover letters and had a job interview?
+While you're likely not an entry-level employee and have gone through the job search process before, it still makes sense to spend time reviewing the job application process.

 - Resume: Along with your cover letter, your resume is the most important document you'll create for your job search.
-Refresh your resume with the help of this resume writing guide.
+Refresh yours with the help of this resume writing guide.

-- Personal Website: Depending on your field, you may find it helpful to create a personal website to showcase your writing, design, or other work in an online portfolio.
+- Personal Website: Depending on your field, you may find it helpful to create a personal website to showcase your writing, design, or other assets in an online work portfolio.
 Get information on how to create a personal website.